GaryHomewood/wotd-redux/README.md

 ## TODO

-1. reduce and compress CSS
+1. reduce and compress CSS (using grunt?)
 2. add a favicon
 3. adjust layout for desktop vs. mobile
 4. document things learned on the project page
 5. optimise based on YSlow
+6. add a path to return data as json